auntmaung/Capstone-Project/README.md

-# Contributing to Capstone Project
+# Contributing to CICD Project

 Thank you for your interest in contributing!
 Please follow these steps to ensure a smooth and consistent development workflow.